Search

 Types of Agitators

-turbine impeller and mixing intensity calculatorpitched turbine Turbine impellers operate at low speed and are much larger than propellers.
-Turbine has an excellent feature in designing the flow pattern where a change in design can divert the flow pattern of fluid by radial flow or axial flow in the reactor vessel.
+turbine impeller and mixing intensity calculatorpitched turbine Turbine impellers operate at low speeds and are much larger than propellers.
+The turbine has an excellent feature in designing the flow pattern where a change in design can divert the flow pattern of fluid by radial flow or axial flow in the reactor vessel.
 Based on the configuration of the impeller blades these flow patterns can be achieved.
-The radial design makes the fluid to flow at high velocity in radial direction whereas axial impellers use pitched blades, make the fluid to flow parallel to shaft in the downward direction and then push the fluid towards the wall of the agitator vessel.
-For gas dispersion operation radial turbine impeller is used and axial turbine impeller is used for chemical reactions, suspension solid and miscible liquid mixing.
+The radial design makes the fluid flow at high velocity in the radial direction whereas axial impellers use pitched blades, make the fluid flow parallel to the shaft in the downward direction and then push the fluid towards the wall of the agitator vessel.
+For gas dispersion operation radial turbine impeller is used and an axial turbine impeller is used for chemical reactions, suspension solid and miscible liquid mixing.

 anchor type agitator and a calculator for calculating power and mixing requirement